AstroTechies/astroneermodding/docs/guides/faq.rst

 * ``/Game/U32_Expansion/Items/HackedCatalog/GW_VP001_Unhack_ItemList``: Delta Rootkit
 * ``/Game/U32_Expansion/Items/HackedCatalog/GW_VP002_Unhack_ItemList``: Zeta Rootkit

+You do not need to have the Glitchwalkers DLC purchased or installed to implement this feature or use mods that implement this feature.

 If your mod does nothing other than make a vanilla item "hacked" or "unhacked" in the Glitchwalkers DLC, then you don't need to include anything else in your .pak file other than the metadata.json file.

 Unreal Editor Questions